jpettersson/contain/README.md

   * Start a container in the background and execute rustc, leiningen, etc inside it.

 Configuration (.contain.yaml)
-* Support extra mountpoints?
-  - Solve the issue with global repos (~/.lein ~/.m2 etc) and let them live in the project root directory instead
-* Support ENV variables
+* Support ENV variables in entire .contain.yaml file

 Scaffolding Dockerfiles
 * Specify template Dockerfiles in ~/.contain.yaml